heptarch/heptarch.github.io/drafts/egcoin.md

 more specific term than metonym or synecdoche, where an instance can be named after something more general).
 A few months ago, I set myself the challenge of naming this phenomenon after an instance, and became promptly stuck.
-I forgot about it until a plane flight last week, where I
+How could I name it after an instance without getting confused with the original referent?
+I forgot about this self-referential puzzle until a plane flight last week, where lack of other amusements forced me to solve it.

+The idea is simple: